Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu, Hawaiʻi

 Distance: 1.6 miles / 2.6 km

-After the Moleka Trail, the Tantalus Loop crosses Roundtop Drive to begin the Mānoa Cliff Trail, which is easily a local favorite among all the different trails on Tantalus.
+After the Moleka Trail, the Tantalus Loop crosses Roundtop Drive to begin the Mānoa Cliff Trail, which is easily the local favorite among all the different trails on Tantalus.

 This is because the Mānoa Cliff Trail has the best views on the entire hike, and you get the opportunity to slow down through a beautifully restored native Hawaiian forest, which is something that sadly can’t be said about the rest of the Tantalus Loop Trail.